d’Agathe Christie réalisé par Eric Woreth 2013. En savoir plus...

 So, what had been a passionate hobby and pastime of mine suddenly became a new unheard of before business venture.

 I felt like I had stepped out on the Moon, taken a great leap forward for mankind, or, at least, in the interest of many.

 Traditionally-Trained Optician Promotes Green Vintage

 In addition to the French look, like vinyl, you can’t beat the quality and the reliability of eyewear that dates back to the 20s or to the 50s and 60s.

 These glasses were made to last, usually made so much better than most are today.
 Look at the craftmanship, that design !

-We repolish and remodel all types of frames – metal, acetate, wood and bone.
+We repolish and remodel all types of frames – metal, acetate, wood and horn.
 Imagine trying and putting on a pair of tortoise shell or buffalo horn glasses.
 We also work with Woodlun’s, genuine wood glasses handmade in l’Ardeche, in the south-east of France.

-It’s the only place in Paris you can.
+It’s the only place in Paris you can find them.
 Et voilà.
 Cannes and Hollywood are yours.
 The world is at your door, is your oyster !